 But history contains multiple examples of cities that bounced back after pandemics, he noted.
+For example, cities such as Chicago and New York saw a boom in the 1920s, after the 1918 flu pandemic ravaged the US.

-For example, 14th-century Florence flourished after the bubonic plague and launched the Renaissance movement.
-American cities such as Chicago and New York also saw a boom in the 1920s, after the 1918 pandemic ravaged the country.
+"And the reason this happens is that cities are not just buildings and monuments.
+They are fundamentally about the people who dwell in them, and humans are, by nature, social animals."

-"And the reason this happens is that cities are not just buildings and monuments," Mr Wong said.
-"They are fundamentally about the people who dwell in them, and humans are, by nature, social animals."
+Humans are also adaptable and therefore have the ability to shape their future, he added.

-Humans are also adaptable, and therefore have the ability to shape their future, he added.
 "Let's think of the crisis as setting the stage for a software update - a reboot of sorts after the tremendous damage inflicted by the virus."